Contractual Dispute Resolution in Construction Contracts

 Dispute resolution and avoidance provisions

-- New Engineering Contract (NEC) 4 2017 provides a two-tier approach with the first step being adjudication, and the second, in the event the dispute is not resolved, arbitration;
+- New Engineering Contract (NEC) 4 2017 provides a two-tier approach, with the first step being adjudication and the second arbitration (in the event the dispute is not resolved);

-- the FIDIC 2017 suite follows a multi-tiered approach with the first step being referral to the Dispute Avoidance/Adjudication Board (DAAB) for a decision.
-If either party is unhappy with the DAAB decision, it gives a notice of dissatisfaction within 28 days and, if it cannot be resolved through amicable settlement, final determination is by arbitration.
+- the FIDIC 2017 suite follows a multi-tiered approach, with the first step being referral to the dispute avoidance/adjudication board (DAAB) for a decision.
+If either party is unhappy with the DAAB decision, it gives a notice of dissatisfaction within 28 days and, if the matter cannot be resolved through amicable settlement, final determination is by arbitration.

 Where a dispute resolution provision follows a tiered approach, it is important to consider (ideally at contract negotiation stage) whether those ‘tiers’ are intended to be binding to the extent that a party cannot skip a step in escalating the dispute through the tiers.
 Failure to comply can have serious consequences, including jurisdictional challenges in court and arbitration and the stay of proceedings.